 Emergent Biosolutions (EBS) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the biopharmaceutical company had lost 1.47% over the past month.
-This has lagged the Medical sector's gain of 0.51% and the S&P 500's gain of 4.32% in that time.
+Coming into today, shares of the biopharmaceutical company had lost 11.67% in the past month.
+In that same time, the Medical sector lost 4.59%, while the S&P 500 lost 2.23%.

 Investors will be hoping for strength from EBS as it approaches its next earnings release, which is expected to be November 5, 2020.
-On that day, EBS is projected to report earnings of $2.05 per share, which would represent year-over-year growth of 69.42%.
-Meanwhile, our latest consensus estimate is calling for revenue of $451.85 million, up 44.92% from the prior-year quarter.
+The company is expected to report EPS of $2.05, up 69.42% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $451.85 million, up 44.92% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for EBS.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.56% higher.
-EBS is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.56% higher.
+EBS is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, EBS is currently trading at a Forward P/E ratio of 14.77.
-For comparison, its industry has an average Forward P/E of 23.82, which means EBS is trading at a discount to the group.
+Looking at its valuation, EBS is holding a Forward P/E ratio of 13.8.
+Its industry sports an average Forward P/E of 23.63, so we one might conclude that EBS is trading at a discount comparatively.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 183, putting it in the bottom 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 186, which puts it in the bottom 27% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.